 Then, there's the cost of charging electric vehicles.
 I know most proponents would say that any increase in an electric bill would offset any expenses paid at a petrol pump.
 The average American consumer drives around 4-5 miles a day one-way in their automotive commute.
 That would possibly come to a monthly fuel expense of $36.11 based on a typical compact SUV getting an average of 27 MPG.
 Proponents of EVs say that it costs an average $1.00 a day to charge up a vehicle.
 Here's my rule of thumb: If you own an EV, drive the average commute of 4-5 miles one-way, and your electric bill jumps by $36.11 or over – stick with your ICE-powered car.

 Going back to the notion of the average American commuter driving 4-5 miles a day one-way, what if you're one of those commuters who travel over an hour back-and-forth to work?
 What if you’ve been commuting 30-50 miles one way from home to work?
 Maybe, that $1.00-a-day rate on your electric bill for charging up your EV sounds like a deal maker after all!

 Driving and owning an EV takes common sense.
-If you have the resources and capacity to do so, then go ahead and plunk down the money for a Volt, Leaf or RAV4 EV.
+If you have the resources and capacity to do so, then go ahead and plunk down the money for a Tesla or out in an order for a Lucid Air.
 Make sure you do your homework before you sign anything from the purchase of the vehicle to hiring the contractor to wire up your rapid charging unit.